Tricked-dev/diplo/README.md

 }
 ```

-for import map support
+### Updating Dependencies

+updating dependencies is a as simple as running `diplo update` note this will only update `deno.land/x/` packages

+### Import Map Support <!-- omit in toc -->

-> This only works on javascript and will cause type error in typescript
+> This only works on javascript and will cause type errors in typescript

 ```js
 import * as server from 'server';